bbrownekianda/docs/getting-started/add_form_elements.md

    ![Rule order](images/ruleorder.gif)

-​		For more information on other rules that can be applied, go to [Rules](/rules/readme2.md) for a full listing of what is available.
+​		For more information on other rules that can be applied, go to [Rules](getting-started/rules.md) for a full listing of what is available.

 8. Make sure to save your work as you go by clicking on the **Save** button.

-9. Repeat the steps above to add another email rule to another field, or try other rule, for example a [Workflow rule](#adding-a-second-rule-called-Hide-and-Disable) as shown below.
+9. Repeat the steps above to add another email rule to another field, or try other rule, for example a [Workflow rule](#adding-a-second-workflow-rule-called-Hide-and-Disable) as shown below.

-### Adding a second rule called Hide and Disable
+### Adding a second Workflow rule called Hide and Disable

 In the Training Process example, there is a second form that is part of this process, called Training Approval.
-From the [summary of requirements](processplan.md#summary-of-requirements) this form will have 7 fields, and 1 rule.
+From our Training Process [requirements](getting-started/plan_process.md#summary-of-requirements) the Approval form will have 7 fields, and 1 rule.
 The fields include a field group, a banner and a list and a **Workflow**  added to a radio list called 'Management decision'.
 The added **Workflow** rule is called **Hide and Disable**, so based on user input, if someone clicks 'Yes' for the 'Management decision, then a Signature field is shown to sign off on the form, if 'No' is clicked then the Signature field is hidden and a text box called 'Reason' is shown.

 1. Select a field in a form to apply the rule to, in this example a field called 'Management Decision' in a Training Approval field.